 To assess the importance of the input-output structure, we recalibrate the benchmark economy assuming no intermediate inputs, $\alpha = 0$ in all sectors, and re-do the cross-country exercise using the same targets.
-While the cross-country patterns are similar to those in the accounting exercise, the magnitude of the differences change dramatically, specially for manufacturing and traditional services.
+While the cross-country patterns are similar to those in the accounting exercise, the magnitude of the differences changes dramatically, specially for manufacturing and traditional services (see Table 6, line "No Intermediate Inputs").
 For instance, the ratio of sectoral productivity for the top to bottom deciles is 102.2-fold in non-traditional services (vs. 106.5-fold in the baseline with intermediate inputs), 50.8-fold in manufacturing (vs. 24.5-fold in the baseline), and 20.3-fold in traditional services (vs. 7.9-fold in the baseline).
-The productivity implications of the model without intermediate inputs is closer to those found in the accounting where the input-output structure is also abstracted from.
+The productivity implications of the model without intermediate inputs are closer to those found in the accounting where the input-output structure is also abstracted from.
 Hence, the intermediate input structure is critical for the productivity implications derived from expenditure and relative price data.